 Although it is not intended, unintentional plagiarism is treated as dishonest practice.
 It is usually due to lack of care, naivety, and/or to a lack of understanding of acceptable academic behavior.
 This kind of plagiarism is easily avoided and is dealt with by the instructor and the chair.
-The provost is notified.
+The provost/vice president of academic affairs (VPAA) is notified.